-Colds are very common.
-They are caused by about 200 different viruses.
-There is no vaccine for a cold.
+Colds are very common and can be caused by one of 200 viruses.
+There is no vaccine for colds.

-The flu is a viral infection affecting your nose, throat and sometimes your lungs.
-A vaccine available for the flu.
+The flu is a highly contagious viral infection that is more severe than the common cold.
+A vaccine is available for the flu.

 Understand the symptoms

 Loss of taste and/or smell